bryanlabs/go-bryanlabs-dev/content/blog/customResources.md

 ![View Image List](../../images/blog/amifactory/image_list.PNG)

-## Use Cloudwatch to Schedule builds of AMIs.
+## Use CloudWatch to Schedule builds of AMIs.

-We recomend building images on a schedule with Cloudwatch Events.
+We recomend building images on a schedule with CloudWatch Events.

 ### Create Rule
-From the services page, click Cloudwatch, Rules, then Create Rule.
+From the services page, click CloudWatch, Rules, then Create Rule.
 Choose Schedule for the Event source, Fixed rate of 7 days, or whatever your preference is.
 Add a Target to the build ami lambda function.
 Configrue input of constant JSON text, and paste in the example payload.
 Next Configure details.

 ![Create Rule](../../images/blog/amifactory/create_rule.PNG)